mayurmallya/mayurmallya.github.io/_pages/about.md

 > **1. Machine Learning**
-> Implemented some basic ML and DL algorithms such as Linear and Logistic regression and Transfer Learning, as part of the Machine Learning course in Fall 2019 ([code](https://github.com/mayurmallya/Machine-Learning))
+> Implemented some basic ML and DL algorithms such as Linear and Logistic regression, and Transfer Learning, as part of the Machine Learning course in Fall 2019 ([code](https://github.com/mayurmallya/Machine-Learning))